immersal/immersal-sdk-samples/README.md

 # Compatibility

-- Unity 2018.4 LTS
+- Unity 2019.2+
-- AR Foundation 1.5
+- AR Foundation 2.1+

-Note: Unity 2019.1 [has a bug](https://issuetracker.unity3d.com/issues/mobile-unitywebrequest-with-large-post-payload-corrupted-on-ios) with large UnityWebRequests on iOS, so it is not officially supported by us yet.
+Note: Unity 2018 should still work with corresponding AR Foundation packages, but we are not officially supporting it.

 # Installation steps